AnhChienVu/VShell/README.md

 - Integrates seamlessly with OpenAI’s Chat Completions API (Groq) to process input data.
 - Logs detailed information about errors and debugging to stderr for easy troubleshooting.
 - Supports the use of a .env file to configure API keys and other setup values automatically.
-- Allows optional configuration of model parameters such as temperature for chat completion processing.
+- Allows optional configuration of model parameters such as temperature for chat completion processing through a configuration file.

 # Installation